RoboKiwi/RoboKiwi.com/content/wiki/windows/bootable-usb.md

+---
-# Making a Windows Bootable USB Drive
+title: Make a bootable Windows USB Drive
+---

 ## Format the USB drive and make it bootable